prototypal-io/untitled-serverless-handlers/README.md

-The event object passed in from API Gateway is reasonably close to what we'd expect a `request` object to be in Express.js, so we only need to do a little manipulation of it to masqurade it as a request.
+The event object passed in from API Gateway is reasonably close to what we'd expect a `request` object to be in Express.js, so we only need to do a little manipulation of it to masqurade it as a request (for this demo).

 ```javascript
   var req = event;